Weekend weather includes snow, tornadoes and critical fire threat - KTVZ

 By Saturday night into Sunday morning, the precipitation will change back to snow and sleet as temperatures drop below freezing again.

 This will be a relatively fast-moving system, without a lot of time to dump a significant amount of snow.
-Most areas of Minnesota, South Dakota, North Dakota, northern Wisconsin and the Upper Peninsula of Michigan will pick up 2 to 4 inches, with isolated spots of up to 6 inches.
+Most areas of Minnesota, South Dakota, North Dakota, northern Wisconsin and the Upper Peninsula of Michigan will pick up 2 to 5 inches, with isolated spots of 6-8 inches.

 From Kansas City up to Milwaukee and east to Knoxville, Tennessee, temperatures will be 20 to 30 degrees above normal Saturday.
 Once the front moves through, those temperatures will drop sharply.